 - 1.4.1 Aerodromes shall be certified in accordance with the specifications contained in MCAR 139 and this circular and any other applicable regulation. - Note.
 Specific procedures on the stages of certifying an aerodrome are given in the PANS-Aerodromes (Doc 9981).
-Further guidance on aerodrome certification can be found in the Manual on Certification of Aerodromes (Doc 9774). - 1.4.2 (reserved) - 1.4.3 (reserved) - 1.4.4 As part of the certification process, the aerodrome operators shall prepare and submit to the CAA an aerodrome manual which will include all pertinent information on the aerodrome site, facilities, services, equipment, operating procedures, organization and management including a safety management system for approval/acceptance prior to granting the aerodrome certificate. - Note 1.- Contents of an aerodrome manual, including procedures for its submission and approval/acceptance, verification of compliance and granting of an aerodrome certificate, are available in MCAR-139 Aerodrome Rules. - Note 2.
+Further guidance on aerodrome certification can be found in the Manual on Certification of Aerodromes (Doc 9774). - 1.4.2 (reserved) - 1.4.3 (reserved) - 1.4.4.1 As part of the certification process, the aerodrome operators shall prepare and submit to the CAA an aerodrome manual which will include all pertinent information on the aerodrome site, facilities, services, equipment, operating procedures, organization and management including a safety management system for approval/acceptance prior to granting the aerodrome certificate.
+In addition these manuals shall be subject to periodic reviews to verify that all information remains accurate, current, and in full compliance with applicable regulatory requirements. - Note 1.- Contents of an aerodrome manual, including procedures for its submission and approval/acceptance, verification of compliance and granting of an aerodrome certificate, are available in MCAR-139 Aerodrome Rules. - Note 2.
 The intent of a safety management system is to have in place an organized and orderly approach in the management of aerodrome safety by the aerodrome operator.
 ICAO Annex 19 Safety Management contains the safety management provisions applicable to certified aerodromes.
 Guidance on a harmonized safety management system is given in the Safety Management Manual (SMM) (Doc 9859) and in the Manual on Certification of Aerodromes (Doc 9774).
 Procedures on the management of change, conduct of safety assessment, reporting and analyses of safety occurrences at aerodromes and continuous monitoring to enforce compliance with applicable specifications so that identified risks are mitigated can be found in the PANS-Aerodromes (Doc 9981).